josephmcg16/env-monitor/README.md

 The GUI is still a work in progress and the EnvironmentMonitor ble_scan and ble_connect methods are stil a bit buggy.
 Sometimes the pyserial Serial.write() does not properly write commands to the BLE central Arduino.

 Full description of the code in the python files and sketches.
 I'm planning to add a jupyter notebook with some examples also.

+Links to all the libraries found in the monitor_peripheral.ino sketch.

 Any questions please email me! :) joseph.mcgovern16@gmail.com